AgileMantis/random_fu/README.md

 =========

 A Ruby gem to add random capability.
 Currently, only for Strings, Hashes and Time.
 Tested with ruby 1.9.2 and RSpec 2.10.
-Note, classes are monkey patched by adding "random" and "random_foo" instance methods to Ruby classes.
+Note, classes are monkey patched by adding "random" and "random_%whatever%" instance methods to Ruby classes.

 DO NOT USE for generating any data related to security!!!